Vodafone Broadband Reviews

 All Vodafone broadband plans can be customised with optional add-ons:

-• Super WiFi (£7 per month) adds a whole-home WiFi guarantee and works with Vodafone’s WiFi 6 Power Hub to improve wireless coverage.
+• Super WiFi (£7 per month) adds a whole-home WiFi guarantee, using Vodafone's mesh boosters to improve wireless coverage.

-• Pro 3 packages include Vodafone’s WiFi 7 Ultra Hub, a WiFi 7 Super Booster, and automatic 4G backup using the Vodafone mobile network.
+• Pro 3 (from £8 to £11 per month) includes Vodafone's WiFi 7 Ultra Hub, a WiFi 7 Super Booster, and automatic 4G backup using the Vodafone mobile network.

-• Xtra (£10 per month) can be added to any plan and includes an Apple TV 4K box, a three-month Apple TV+ subscription, and unlimited anytime calls to UK landlines and mobiles.
+• Xtra (£8 per month) includes an Apple TV 4K box, a three-month Apple TV+ subscription, and unlimited anytime calls to UK landlines and mobiles.

-Vodafone pay-monthly mobile customers may also qualify for a discount on their home broadband, typically between £2 and £4 per month, depending on their mobile plan.
+Vodafone pay-monthly mobile customers also qualify for a discount on their home broadband of up to £4 per month with Vodafone Together.

 Read more in our independent review of Vodafone broadband.